root-project/root/tree/ntuple/v7/doc/specifications.md

 This results in zero-initialized values in the aforementioned range for fields of any supported C++ type, including `std::variant<Ts...>` and collections such as `std::vector<T>`.
 The leading zero pages of deferred columns are _not_ part of the page list, i.e. they have no page locator.
 In practice, deferred columns only appear in the schema extension record frame (see Section Footer Envelope).

+If the index of the first element is negative (sign bit set), the column is deferred _and_ suppressed.
+In this case, no (synthetic) pages exist up to and including the cluster of the first element index.
+See Section "Page List Envelope" for further information about suppressed columns.

 #### Alias columns